Generalization in the Face of Adaptivity: A Bayesian Perspective: Introduction

 \section{Introduction}

 Recent years have seen growing recognition of the role of \emph{adaptivity} in causing overfitting and thereby reducing the accuracy of the conclusions drawn from data.
-Allowing a data analyst to adaptively choose the queries that she issues intuitively potentially leads to misleading conclusions because the results of prior queries might encode information that is specific to the available data sample (but not relevant to the underlying distribution from which it was drawn).
+Intuitively, allowing a data analyst to adaptively choose the queries that she issues potentially leads to misleading conclusions, because the results of prior queries might encode information that is specific to the available data sample and not relevant to the underlying distribution from which it was drawn.
 As a result, future queries might then be chosen to leverage these sample-specific properties, giving answers on the sample that differ wildly from the values of those queries on the data distribution.
-Such adaptivity has been blamed, in part, for the current reproducibility crisis in the data-driven sciences~\cite{Ioannidis05,GL14}.
+Such adaptivity has been blamed, in part, for the current reproducibility crisis in the data-driven sciences~\citep{Ioannidis05,GL14}.

-A series of works catalyzed by \cite{DFHPR15} recently established a formal framework for understanding and analyzing adaptivity in data analysis, and introduced a general toolkit for provably preventing the harms of choosing queries adaptively---that is, as a function of the results of previous queries.
-This line of work has established that enforcing that computations obey a constraint of \emph{differential privacy} \cite{DMNS06}--which one can interpret as a robustness or stability requirement on computations---provably limits the extent to which adaptivity can cause overfitting.
+A series of works catalyzed by~\citet{DFHPR15} recently established a formal framework for understanding and analyzing adaptivity in data analysis, and introduced a general toolkit for provably preventing the harms of choosing queries adaptively---that is, as a function of the results of previous queries.
+This line of work has established that enforcing that computations obey a constraint of \emph{differential privacy}~\citep{DMNS06}---which one can interpret as a robustness or stability requirement on computations---provably limits the extent to which adaptivity can cause overfitting.
 Practically, for simple numerical computations, these results translate into adding a level of noise to the query results that would be sufficient to ensure \emph{worst-case} stability of the \emph{worst-case} query on the \emph{worst-case} dataset.
 In particular, when analyzed using differential privacy, simple noise-addition mechanisms must add noise that scales with the \emph{worst-case} change in query value that could be induced by changing a single input data element, in order to protect against adaptivity.